MicrosoftDocs/fabric-docs/docs/data-factory/cost-estimation-from-azure-data-factory-to-fabric-pipeline.md

 Here we describe the steps to estimate costs for each artifact.

-- For Data Flows Gen 1, obtain the past data flow Gen 1 capacity cost from the PowerBI Metric app.
+- For Data Flows Gen 1, obtain the past data flow Gen 1 capacity cost from the Power BI Metric app.
 Then, recalculate capacity hours for the same number of refreshes in Data Flows Gen2 as shown in the previous table.

   On the Admin Portal's **Capacity settings**, select **See usage report**: